chhanganivarun/coding-in-circles/req_doc.md

 - Signup/Login for User

 - User can add a problem
-  * input: all attributes of question,user-id
-  * output: adds the question

 - User can delete a problem created by himself
-  * input: user-id,problem-id
-  * output: deletes problem if possible.

 - User can add a contest
-  * input: user-id,all attributes of a contest
-  * output: adds the contest

 - User can delete a contest created by himself

 - User review

 - Rating may increase or decrease based upon performance
-  * input: solved question-id,user-id
-  * output: updates the rating of user corresponding to question solved

 - Contest will have different divisions

 - Problems will have several testcases for corresponding subtasks for partial marking

 - User can update his user information like name, dob, institute
-  * input: modified detail of user
-  * output: Updates the personal detail of the user

 - user can submit code for evaluation
-  * input: question-id,user-id,code
-  * output:

 - User can see their progress over time